spearman/apis/README.md

 }
 ```

-Note that it is necessary to introduce the `result` variable used here to
+Note that it is necessary to introduce the `result` identifier here to access
-access the result of a completed `session.run()` call in the 'transition choice
+the result of a `session.run()` call within the (optional) 'transition
-blocks' associated to each mode.
-Here the transition is always the same,
+choice block' associated to a mode, in this case 'IntSource'.
+Here the
+transition is always the same, however the contents of the session result can
-however the results can be used to nondeterministically choose any transition
-with a source matching the completed session.
+be used to nondeterministically choose any transition with a source matching
+the finished session.
+If no transition choice block is defined (as is the case
+with 'CharSink' above), or if a transition choice block evaluates to 'None',
+then the program will exit and not transition to any other session.

 For examples of programs that transfer state from processes of one session to
 the next, see `program.rs`, `interactive.rs`, or `graphical.rs` in the